aherbert/gdsc-smlm/docs/analysis_plugins.rst

     D_{\mathit{corr}}=D\cdot {\frac{n}{n-1/3}}

-.. index:: fitting the plot of msd verses n frames
+..
+  No index

-Fitting the plot of MSD verses N frames
+Fitting the Plot of MSD verses N Frames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When fitting the linear plot of MSD verses the number of frames the correction factor can be included.
 The observed MSD is composed of the actual MSD multiplied by the correction factor before being adjusted for the precision error: